 What is your signature potato salad?
 Is it hot or cold, light or creamy?
 Is it a family recipe or did you come up with it on your own?

 - 1/2 cup

 Thinly sliced scallions, for garnish

-Bring potatoes to a boil in a large pot of salted water.
-Cook until tender and easily pierced with a knife, about 20 to 25 minutes total.
+Bring the potatoes to a boil in a large pot of salted water.
+Cook until tender and easily pierced with a knife, 20 to 25 minutes total.
 Drain potatoes and return to the pot.

 Add the mayonnaise, dry mustard powder, yellow mustard, celery, shallots, salt, and a generous amount of pepper.
 Smash using a potato masher until desired texture is reached.
 (I like small chunks of potatoes throughout.)